 Well, betta fish are native to Southeast Asia where they live in quite harsh conditions in paddy fields, muddy ditches, slow-moving streams and areas of stagnant water.
 It’s possible that, due to these less than ideal conditions, there was more competition for food and territory, and so they evolved to become more aggressive.

 There’s also the fact that, over the years, they have been bred to be aggressive, especially back in the days when pitting two betta against one another for sport was common.
 While few breeders breed for aggression today, there may be vestiges of these aggressive traits still lurking in their genome.

 You might also be interested in:

 They fight with one another, but do they fight with other species?
 Well, that depends on the species!

 Betta aren’t nearly as aggressive with other types of fish as they are with each other and, in fact, can live quite happily in community tanks if you carefully choose the species they live with.

 If you do decide to house a betta fish in a community tank, you’ll need a 10-gallon aquarium at the very least, but the larger the better.
 The more space there is, the less likely your betta is to see the other fish as competition.

-It’s preferable to add a betta to an established tank, rather than adding the other fish to your betta’s tank.
-This way, the betta won’t feel so much like the other fish are taking his territory.
+It’s preferable to add a betta to an established tank, rather than the other way around.
+This way, they won’t feel so much like the other fish are taking over his territory.